gingerbeardman/gingerbeardman.github.io/_posts/2003-07-22-jus4qix-the-story-of-a-classic-arcade-video-game.md

 ---
 layout: post
-title: 'JUS4QIX: the origin of a classic video game'
+title: 'Just For Kicks: the story of a classic arcade video game'
 tags:
 - videogames
 - history